projectunic0rn/travel-map-ui/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

 <!-- Note: Also please make sure the console is empty at production and there are no eslint warnings -->

+- [ ] The console is clean.
+No errors or linting warnings